auth-it-center/limesurvey-saml-affiliation-surveys/README.md

 ### Plugin
 * **Enabled** If checked then the plugin is enabled for the selected survey
 * **SAML Attribute** SAML attribute to filter users with for current survey
-* **Allowed Affiliations** Comma seperated list of the allowed affiliations that are allowed to participate on the survey
+* **Allowed Affiliations** Comma separated list of the allowed affiliations that are allowed to participate on the survey
+* **Allowed Status per Affiliation** Comma separated list of the allowed person status that are allowed to participate on the survey

 ## Images
 ![Global Plugin settings](images/global_settings.png)